mariolsuarez/mls/index.md

 # these variables are required -------------------------------
 banner_title: Mario Suarez
-banner_subtitle: My life and professional work: an NJIT project
+banner_subtitle: My life and professional work - an NJIT project
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------